veithweilnhammer/veithweilnhammer.github.io/_posts/2024-08-01-external_internal.md

 ### 2. Predictive Templates & Hallucinations

 False perceptions ("false alarms") arise from internal predictions ("predictive templates"), especially during internal mode[^2].
-Computational modeling (HMM-GLM) revealed these templates fluctuate dynamically, linking them closely to mechanisms underlying hallucinations.
+Computational modeling (HMM-GLM) revealed these templates fluctuate dynamically and linked them to the mechanisms underlying hallucinations.

 ### 3. NMDAR Dysfunction & Psychosis

-We showed pharmacologically-induced NMDAR hypofunction (using S-ketamine) prolongs external mode dominance, causing erratic perceptual inferences.
+We showed that pharmacologically-induced NMDAR hypofunction (using S-ketamine) prolongs external mode dominance, causing erratic perceptual inferences.
 This mirrors key aspects of perceptual disruptions seen in schizophrenia and offers a mechanistic explanation for episodic psychotic symptoms[^3].

 ---

 ## Synthesis

 Dynamic interplay between external and internal perceptual modes significantly influences psychosis.
 Over-reliance on external sensory input can produce unstable perceptions, leading to maladaptive internal predictions.
-When perception shifts to internal mode, these maladaptive predictions dominate, triggering hallucinations and delusions.
+When perception shifts to internal mode, these maladaptive predictions dominate perception and cognition, triggering hallucinations and delusions.

 ---